caryse/tdcs_currentdirection/ReadMe.txt

 MRI and surface files (pial & white matter) were taken from the Human Connectome Project (HCP) database (http://ida.loni.usc.edu/login/jsp).

-> The specified protocol defined in these scripts are those used in the following article: "Evans, C., Zich, C., Lee, J. S., Ward, N., & Bestmann, S. (accepted).
+> The specified protocol defined in these scripts are those used in the following article: "Evans, C., Zich, C., Lee, J. S., Ward, N., & Bestmann, S. (2022).
 Inter-individual variability in current direction for common tDCS montages.
-NeuroImage."
+NeuroImage. https://doi.org/10.1016/j.neuroimage.2022.119501"

 FOLDERS
 > @gifti: required to convert files to geometry format (c) Wellcome Trust Centre for Neuroimaging